Principles of Roman Law

 A) The notion of solutio indebiti.
 Undue Payment and Unjustified Enrichment: the Differences.
 Condictio and rei vindicatio.
 Traditioand the Transfer of Ownership: ‘close’ and ‘remote’ cause (causa acquirendi/causa retinendi). condictio ob turpem causam.
 B) Beyond the numerus clausus of Roman contracts: the role ofstipulatio.
 Informal pacts and their influence on legal transactions based on strict law and on good faith. exceptio pacti. contractus reales innominati.

 The notion of delict.
 Archaic Law.
 Delcitual nominalism.
 1. Iniuria: Offence/Slander.
 2. Damage.
 Aquilian Plebiscite and its Origins.
 The Statute and its Defects.
 Interpretation of Damnum.
 Directness of Damage.
 Unlawfulness in the Original Statute: Strict Liability.
 Exemptions (Defences?) from Liability: Lawfulness, Force-majeure and Necessity, Impossibility to Reason, Contributory Negligence of the Victim, Assuming of Risk.
 Self-Defence and its Limits.
 Unlawfulness in Praeclassical and Classical Period (Liability Based on Negligence): Duty of Care in Roman Law?.
 The Character of the Action.
 Contractual vs. Delictual Liability.
 Requisites for the Aquilian and Analogous Action (A Sum-up).
 Pauperies.
-Homework x 2
+Liability for Damage in Legal Tradition: Towards general Liability for Damage (Grotius, Pufendorf, Thomasius, Codifications).

 The Traffic Accident Case Solved.
 Corruption of Slave.
 Liability for the Damages inflicted by the Others (Edictum against the Ship-Captains, Inn- and Stable-Keepers; Edict on Pouring and Throwing Things).
 Fraudulent actions against creditors.
 Deceit and Duress.
 Liability for Damage Concluded.